nurous/java-webapp-skeleton/README.md

 1. Open the project in IntelliJ
 1. Rename the base module (java-webapp-skeleton) to match your project name
 1. Rename the package '`your_package`' using IntelliJ's rename refactoring to an appropriate package name
-1. Go to the 'TO DO' tab and fix any of the remaining To Do items.
+1. Go to the 'TO DO' tab and fix the ones marked with 'MAJOR'.
 1. Run the build (`gradle precommit`) to make sure you haven't broken anything
 1. Create a commit with your changes ('`git add . && git commit`')
 1. Rename `Thingy` to be your first domain model object.
+1. The remaining 'TO DO' items are numbered and indicate things you should do to familiarize yourself with the code and begin implementing your application